rianrainey/new-computer/README.md

 Note, this sets up an extremely opinionated and highly personalized installation, with my preferences and dotfiles.
 Please adjust as needed!

-My dotfile repo is currently private, but I plan on creating a public repo before the end of the year.

 Some resources borrowed from: